mariusred/mariusred/README.md

 - 🔭 I’m currently working on honing my skills in data analytics by taking on my own hands-on projects.
 - 🌱 I’m currently learning through Google's Advanced Data Analytics Professional series of courses.

+ 📝 Lists of Guided Projects:
+ - Linear Regression for Profit Prediciton

 <!--
 **mariusred/mariusred** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.